 For 2020, the annual additions limit for employee and employer combined contributions to defined contribution plans (like a 401(k), 403(b), or SEP IRA) is $57,000 for those under the age of 50.
 Investors age 50 and over can also make a catch-up contribution above and beyond the $57,000 maximum funding, though this is not available with SEP IRAs.
 In 2021, this increases to $58,000.

 SEP IRAs are generally funded only by employer contributions.

 With the exception of the SEP IRA, defined contribution retirement plans may consist of funding at the individual and employer level.

 While the individual contribution limit cannot be exceeded regardless of how many 401(k)s or other employer retirement plans you’re eligible to participate in.
-However, each of your employers may still be able to contribute up to $57,000 per plan.
+However, each of your employers may still be able to contribute up to the maximum allowed per plan.
 Keep in mind the actual amount you (or your employer) can contribute will still be subject to your earnings, plan limitations, and other factors.